programmercave0/programmercave0.github.io/_posts/2017-07-16- C++: Implementation of Quicksort (Sorting) .md

 In fig. (a) 4 is selected as the pivot and in fig. (b) all elements left to the 4 are smaller than it and all elements right to the 4 are greater than it and then these two subarrays are solved independently.

-itioning.
-Then its running time is

-\Theta(n^2)Θ(n lg n).

-The version of partition algorithm I have used above is not original partitioning algorithm.
-The original partition algorithm was given by C.A.R.
-Hoare.
-Use it in your program.

 The pivot element 4 in fig. (b) ends up in the correct position in the array and so on all pivot elements ends up in the correct position.

 <h1>Implementation</h1>